yingweiwo

 Absorption, Distribution and Excretion

-After absorption, cinacalcet concentrations decline in a biphasic fashion with a terminal half life of 30 to 40 hours.
-Renal excretion of metabolites was the primary route of elimination of radioactivity.
-Approximately 80% of the dose was recovered in the urine and 15% in the feces.
+After absorption, cinacalcet concentration exhibits a biphasic decrease, with a terminal half-life of 30 to 40 hours.
+Renal excretion of metabolites is the primary route of radioactive material elimination.
+Approximately 80% of the dose is recovered in urine and 15% in feces.

 Toxicity/Toxicokinetics